rjungemann/journeys/README.md

 ## TODO

-* Every check should have an object, and that object should include rooms and other non-entity types
-* Hook up "strings" to dialogues, choices, item/party/battle/skill checks
 * Edit functionality within normal functionality
   * Adding exits
   * Add new rooms by adding exits to non-existent rooms, like a wiki